 Yes.
 Sheff, who is a straight man, says that he also did it to feel wanted and to find value in himself.
 "I mean, don’t get me wrong, I needed the money.
 But, more than anything else, I wanted to feel beautiful," says Sheff.
 "I could’ve made money in other ways.
 Prostitution was something I wanted to do.
 That sounds crazy f**ked up, but it’s true.
 And when I was out there, you know, hustling, I’m telling you, a lot of the kids I met were just like me.
 They wanted to feel like I wanted to feel.
 They wanted to feel wanted."

 "Of course, I’m straight, so I would’ve preferred to be wanted by women for sure.
 But, hell, I’d take what I could get.
 And men did seem to like me."
-Friends and family felt that he should leave the short period of time he spent prostituting himself in San Francisco and New York out of his 2007 book, Tweak: Growing Up on Methamphetamines. -The Fix
+Friends and family felt that he should leave the short period of time he spent prostituting himself in San Francisco and New York out of his 2007 book, Tweak: Growing Up on Methamphetamines.
+It is not depicted in the movie. -The Fix

 Yes.
 With his body frail and ravaged by meth use, Nic overdosed and ended up in the ER.
 He says that he was too ashamed to call his father.
 "There was just this idea that I was just going to shoot drugs until I killed myself," says Nic. -Oprah.com

 Yes.
-The Beautiful Boy true story reveals that Nic almost lost his arm when an infected needle puncture grew to the size of a baseball. -The New York Times
+Though it's not shown in the film, the Beautiful Boy true story reveals that Nic almost lost his arm when an infected needle puncture grew to the size of a baseball. -The New York Times

 Yes.
 As both David and Nic were working on their books, David suffered a brain hemorrhage, and his son, who had been off drugs for 18 months, relapsed.
-The hemorrhage affected David's brain in such a way that he had to relearn how to write. -The New York Times
+The hemorrhage affected David's brain in such a way that he had to relearn how to write.
+It is left out of the film. -The New York Times

 "How is it that, today, I actually don’t totally hate myself?"
 Nic said in an article he penned for The Fix.
 "The only thing I can say is that I actually started listening and started doing what those counselors and psychiatrists and people in meetings were telling me to do.
 Hell, it was no big secret.
 They’d been prescribing me medication, telling me what outpatient groups to go to, what doctors to see, what steps to take.
 I just didn’t listen.
 I didn’t listen and I didn’t believe."